 When warehouses use manual inventory tracking practices, they incorporate more manual, hands-on labor than is necessary.
 In addition, organizations might experience issues related to human error, such as accuracy and data entry problems.

 Manual entry also means the data is not updated instantly—organizations may not see updates in the system until the following business day.
 When a machine breaks down, lack of parts may lead to rush ordering.
 Even a simple clerical error causes production to stop and the organization to spend thousands of dollars on shipping.

 Most importantly, having a dedicated MRO management solution enables companies to focus on their business priorities and functions rather than using manual labor on inventory maintenance.
 This provides more uptime for organizations to do what they do best: produce excellent materials.

-When warehouse staff members use handheld barcode scanners, they can significantly increase productivity and accuracy levels.
 Going mobile provides employees with an all-in-one system that connects to your existing software environment, enabling real-time inventory visibility.
 Tracking, ordering, and maintaining inventory items becomes reliable and effortless.

 RFgen Mobile Edge™ provides inventory visibility and management in the MRO space with multiple ERP systems, such as:

 - SAP S/4HANA

 - Oracle Fusion Cloud SCM